FAQ’s (Current at 28th May 2021)

 This does not affect the 3C’s Coffee Shop.

-We will not be able to sing together when we recommence our services.
+We are currently not able to sing together during our services.

-If we have a live praise band, there will be a single singer who will lead from behind a plexi-glass screen.
+We do have a live praise band, and they will lead us from behind a plexi-glass screen.

 This will be updated as the guidelines are relaxed.

-We are unable to baptise people at this time due to Government guidance.
+We are able to baptise people and will be following the latest Government guidance.

 A basket will be available as you enter the building for cash offerings.
 Our preference at this time is for offerings to be made electronically where possible.